ncthbrt/akka-cluster-playground/README.md

 The Playground repo already has Petabridge integrated with the Worker cluster.
 To complete this exercise, do the following tasks:

-a) Add the Petabridge.cmd tool to the Web cluster.
+a) Add the Petabridge.cmd tool to the Web cluster as well.

-b) Log into the Petabridge.cmd tool on local.
+b) Log into the Petabridge.cmd tool on local and view the cluster
+tip: run >pbm 127.0.0.1:{port}
+the ports of the nodes are specified in the docker-compose.

 c) Make a few animals so we have some actors.
+Refer to http://localhost:5050/swagger/index.html

-d) Check which has the singleton and DOWN the worker that has the singletons and see what changes in the cluster.
+d) Check which node has the singleton and DOWN the worker that has the singleton and see what changes in the cluster.
+tip: on the petabridge console, >actor hierarchy will show you whether the current node you are on has the singleton.

 e) Look at the logs on the worker container, and see how the singleton migrates to the other worker.

 ### Exercise 2: Creating sharded actors